 a childless couple who became “family,” marveled at how “well-behaved,”

-articulate, etc., Heidi and Melanie were, but just thought it was some freak of nature and didn’t connect it to their
+articulate, etc., the girls were, but just thought it was some freak of nature and didn’t connect it to their

 mode of education or how they were parented.
 Neither Rolf nor I care